fotomash/zanalytics-quant/dashboard/README.md

    ```bash
    pip install -r requirements/dashboard.txt  # or dashboard/requirements.txt
    ```
+   This pulls in core analytics libraries like `scikit-learn` and `umap-learn` needed for local development.
 2. **Environment** – ensure Redis and the Django API are reachable; most pages expect live data.
 Set `HEALTH_AGGREGATOR_URL` to the base URL of your health aggregator service.

 ## Customization